-USGS estimates of total nitrogen, phosphorus and total suspended solids loads at the fall-line in the Rappahannock River have fluctuated with little discernible pattern (Figures 29A-C) and no long-term trends in monthly loads were detected for any of these parameters (Table 2).
+USGS estimates of total nitrogen, phosphorus and total suspended solids loads at the fall-line in the Rappahannock River have fluctuated with little discernible pattern (Figures 26A-C) and no long-term trends in monthly loads were detected for any of these parameters (Table 2).
 There was no trend in freshwater flow at the Rappahannock River fall-line (Table 3).

-A degrading trend resulting in a 29.7% increase in monthly point source total nitrogen loads was detected above the fall-line in the Rappahannock River (Table 4) however; a plot of the data suggests that loadings declined substantially after 2007 despite the statistically significant trend (Figure 30A).
-In contrast, an improving trend resulting in a 58.5% reduction in point source total phosphorus loads above the fall-line was also detected in the Rappahannock River (Table 4).
-A plot of annual loads of total phosphorus agrees with the trend analysis results showing an asymptotic decline from 1985 through 2012 (Figure 30B).
-Improving trends in monthly point source loads of both total nitrogen and total phosphorus were detected below the fall-line resulting in 46.7% and 57.5% reductions in loads of these two parameters, respectively (Table 4).
-Plots of annual total loads confirm results of the trend analyses (Figure 30C-D).
+Although no trend was detected, monthly point source total nitrogen loads above the fall-line in the Rappahannock River plot of the data suggests that loadings declined substantially after 2007 despite the statistically significant trend (Figure 27A).
+In contrast, an improving trend resulting in a 51.7% reduction in point source total phosphorus loads above the fall-line was also detected in the Rappahannock River (Table 4).
+A plot of annual loads of total phosphorus, in general, agrees with the trend analysis results showing an asymptotic decline from 1985 through 2013 (Figure 27B).
+Improving trends in monthly point source loads of both total nitrogen and total phosphorus were detected below the fall-line resulting in 59.3% and 57.7% reductions in loads of these two parameters, respectively (Table 4).
+Plots of annual total loads confirm results of the trend analyses (Figure 27C-D).